Fact Check: Does Trump want to rename Dulles Airport and New York's Penn Station after himself?

 The rumor was first reported by Punchbowl News, citing two anonymous people who claim to be familiar with the conversation.

-The claims appear to be true, as Punchbowl’s report has been cited by several news media outlets, including NBC.
+The claim is unverified but the Punchbowl report has been cited by several news media outlets, including NBC.

-The president indeed told Schumer that he would release billions in federal funding for the Gateway Project, a major rail infrastructure initiative involving new Hudson River tunnels connecting New York and New Jersey, with over $16 billion in earmarked funds.
+The president is reported to have told Schumer that he would release billions in federal funding for the Gateway Project, a major rail infrastructure initiative involving new Hudson River tunnels connecting New York and New Jersey, with over $16 billion in earmarked funds.

 In exchange, Schumer would need to support renaming the above-mentioned airport and station after Trump.